 The second section with all the lines that start with ‘#PBS’ specifies how much of each resource the job will need.
 It requests an allocations of 48 CPU cores, 190 GiB memory, and 200 GiB local disk on a compute node from the normal queue for its exclusive access for 2 hours.
 It also requests the system to mount both the a00 project folders on the filesystems /scratch and /g/data inside the job, and to enter the working directory once the job is started.
 Please see more PBS directives explained in here.
-Note that a ‘-lstorage’ directive must be included if you need access to /g/data, otherwise these folders will not be accessible when the job is running.
+Note that a ‘-lstorage’ directive must be included if access to /g/data is needed.

 Users are encouraged to request resources to allow the task(s) to run around the ‘sweet spot’ where the job benefits from parallelism and achieves shorter execution time while utilising at least 80% of the requested compute capacity.

 While searching for the sweet spot, please be aware that it is common to see components in a task that run only on a single core and cannot be parallelised.
 These sequential parts drastically limit the parallel performance.
 For example, having 1% sequential parts in a certain workload limits the overall CPU utilisation rate of the job when running in parallel on 48 cores to less than 70%.
 Moreover, parallelism adds overhead which in general scales up with the increasing core count and, when beyond the ‘sweet spot’, results in a waste of time on unnecessary task coordinations.